zoezyn/zoezyn.github.io/_pages/about.md

 Besides my work, I'm also an amateur photographer.
 I love to capture the essence of the world through lens.
 I also enjoy playing piano, tennis, reading, hiking and skiing.
 Those are things through which I seek to understand the patterns of the world, to find my own place in it.
 By connecting the learning process of each activity, I discovered the commonalities among them, and learned to stay focused and persistent.
 These traits are in return helping me become a better engineer.

+I am interested in building AI products and entrepreneurship.
+If you have any collaboration opportunities, please feel free to reach out to me.
+[Email](mailto:yanzengyu98@gmail.com)

 Tech stack
 ======
 * **Programming Languages:** Python, JavaScript, MATLAB, SQL